Assistant Professor, School of Education

 Clayton, A. B., Medina, M. C., & Wiseman, A. M. (in press).
 Culture and community: Perspectives from first-year first-generation in college Latino students.
 Journal of Latinos and Education.

 Clayton, A. B., & Peters, B. A. (in press).
 The desegregation of land-grant institutions in the 1950s: The first African American students at NC State University and Virginia Tech.
 Journal of Negro Education.

-Clayton, A. B. & Means, D. R. (2018).
+Clayton, A. B., & Means, D. R. (2018).
 Access granted?
 Challenges, controversies, and opportunities around college access in American higher education.
-In J. L. Blanchard (Ed.), Controversies on Campus: Debating the Issues Confronting American Universities in the 21st Century.
-Santa Barbara, CA: ABC-CLIO.
+In J. L. Blanchard (Ed.), Controversies on campus: Debating the issues confronting American universities in the 21st century (pp. 22-43).
+Santa Barbara, CA: Praeger.

 Means, D. R., Clayton, A. B., Conzelmann, J. G., Baynes, P., & Umbach, P. D. (2016).
 Bounded aspirations: Rural, African American high school students and college Access.
 The Review of Higher Education, 39(4), 543-569.

 Clayton, A. B., Grantham, A., McGurrin, D. P., Paparella, P., & Pellegrino, L. N. (2015).
 Winning is everything: The intersection of academics and athletics at Prestige University.
 Journal of Cases in Educational Leadership, 18(2), 144-156.

 Clayton, A. B., Worsham, R., & Reavis, G. (2018, November).
 Exploring summer melt: Understanding why students choose not to enroll in college.
 Paper to be presented at the 43rd Annual Meeting of the Association for the Study of Higher Education, Tampa, FL.